omgitsbillryan/omgitsbillryan.github.io/_posts/2021-10-19-count-dat-coin.markdown

 ## Calculating my Crypto Value

-For a while I've used https://www.countmycrypto.com/ to loosely track the value of my crypto holdings.

 ![countmycrypto.com](/assets/count_my_crypto.JPG)

+For a while I've used [https://www.countmycrypto.com](https://www.countmycrypto.com) to loosely track the value of my crypto holdings.
 I always felt a bit uneasy about it (as I with anything crypto-related).

 - :fearful: **_Is my data being stored somewhere?_**
 - :cold_sweat: **_Am I being tracked?_**
 - :scream: **_Is someone else looking at my data?_**

 It's hard _not_ to be paranoid when holding crypto.
-Unlike being reimbursed by your bank when your credit card gets stolen, there's no one to save you when you get scammed out of your crypto.
+Unlike being reimbursed by your bank when your credit card gets stolen, no one is going to save you if & when you get scammed out of your crypto.

 ## Introducing Count Dat Coin